vtex/delivery-packages/README.md

 **returns:**
 - **selectedSla**
 Type: `object`
-the selectedSla object on the logisticsInfo item that itemIndex refer and optionally using another selectedSla then the one on logisticsInfo item
+the selectedSla object on the logisticsInfo item that itemIndex refers and optionally using another selectedSla then the one on logisticsInfo item

 ### getSelectedSlas (logisticsInfo)